mountainlizard/mountain-mqtt/README.md

 A `no_std` compatible [MQTT v5](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html) client.

+Note that this is in very early development.
+It is functional but not yet stable or feature complete.
+The API will almost certainly change over time.

 ## Features

 1. Compatible with [`embedded-hal`](https://github.com/rust-embedded/embedded-hal).
 Provides adapters to use [`embedded-hal-async`](https://crates.io/crates/embedded-hal-async) and [`embedded-io-async`](https://crates.io/crates/embedded-io-async) traits (`Read`, `Write` and `ReadReady`) for network connection, e.g. using [`embassy-net`](https://crates.io/crates/embassy-net) for TCP.